Norwegian Farmer’s Son…October 21st

 Elliott and his father had a heated discussion about the 18 year old vote

 “If someone is old enough to bleed and die for this country, then they should be old enough to vote, too!!!”.
-So said this 17 year old Norwegian Farmer’s Son that day as I fixed myself some lunch from the refrigerator.
+These are the heated words that this 17 year old Norwegian Farmer’s Son said to my father that day as I fixed myself some lunch at our home in Battle Ground, Washington.
 The air between Dad, sitting at the kitchen table, and myself was laden with electric acridity.
 Having come from a farming background, our collision of ways, that day, could’ve been paralleled to two bulls in a pasture.
 The younger bull snorting his intense energy of youth as he swings his testosterone-powered horns from side to side.
 The older bull, much more seasoned, is not about to be bamboozled by the hoof-stomping charges to his seniority and stands his ground; head lowered and ready for the charge, if necessary.

 NFS 10.21g